Sabai Thikai Huncha (Acoustic)

 In addition to her contribution to the early feminist movement in Nepal, I witnessed my mother’s commitment to her music and her art in the purest sense possible.
 I have memories of attending her studio recording sessions as a kid and numerous Guru Purnimas spent under the tutelage of the late Amber Gurung Sir.
 I experienced attending her choir sessions and album launches and screaming her name really loudly as I sat in the audience as a little baccha 🐣, so proud to see my mama on stage.

 I will be releasing more sessions with my mother on my YouTube channel very soon, until then please stay tuned. #aamachhori.
-In the meantime, I’m wrapping up my final session here for the “songs that made me” reels.
+In the meantime, I’m wrapping up my final “songs that made me” session.
 It has been a very meaningful journey down memory lane, filled with deep introspection.
 Thank you for going on this ride with me 🌊.

 Written by Parijat, musically composed by Rayan, and arranged by Sharad Gurung, here’s my rendition of my mother Susan Maskey’s song “Jasto Timro Chhitiz” from the album “Swor Shraddhanjali”.